As a freelancer, you need to make sure clients are at ease when working with you and you build an lasting business relationship

 It is an effort on my part to build trust.

-Direct clients want to start small and slowly over time they work their way up.
-The advance amount will be $250 at the most but once client has sent you the first payment, he will be eagerly waiting for your emails for deliverables.
+Direct clients want to start small, and slowly over time, they work their way up.
+The advance amount will be $250 at the most, but once the client has sent you the first payment, he will be eagerly waiting for your emails for deliverables.

-Now consider a situation where client hasn’t paid anything and you just deliver.
+Now consider a situation where the client hasn’t paid anything, and you just deliver.
 It acts as a pleasant surprise because seldom freelancers do it this way.

-It can be seen as a way to loose money but you have to believe me it has worked really well.
-Some clients may want to rip you off but it means you are keeping such clients away right at the completion of the first very small task.
+It can be seen as a way to lose money, but you have to believe me; it has worked well.
+Some clients may want to rip you off, but it means you are keeping such clients away right after the first task.

 Readers who read this article also read …